runnin4roses/todo-app/README.md

 **Validation:** Server-side is the source of truth.
 Frontend mirrors key rules (required title, no past due dates) for faster feedback.
 Due dates are compared as calendar dates (UTC on the server, local date in the browser).

-**Filtering:** The API supports `?filter=active|completed`, but the frontend filters client-side for instant tab switching.
+**Filtering:** The API supports `?filter=active|completed`, but the frontend filters client-side for instant tab switching (originally I thought I would use the server-side filtering, but opted not to).
 Server-side filtering is ready for when pagination is added.

 **Scalability:** This MVP targets single-instance deployment with SQLite — fine for low traffic.
 The main limits are SQLite (no multi-instance writes), unpaginated list endpoints (the API returns a user's full todo list per request), and full-list refetches on the frontend after create/edit/delete.
 JWT auth is stateless, so horizontal API scaling is viable once the database moves to PostgreSQL.
 Per-user query scoping and the `?filter=` param are deliberate hooks for pagination and larger datasets.